 Biography

-I am a Title A Fellow (elsewhere known as a 'JRF') at Trinity College, Cambridge.
-I research and teach in the theory and analysis of most music ranging from J.S.
-Bach to contemporary film.
-Particular interests concern harmony in the nineteenth and twentieth centuries, especially among so-called 'transitional' composers (Scriabin, Schoenberg, etc.), and often addressed through the lens of pitch-class set and pitch-collectional theories.
-I completed all my degrees at Gonville & Caius College, Cambridge.
+I am a Title A Fellow at Trinity College, Cambridge.
+I research and teach in the theory and analysis of most music ranging from the Classical Style to contemporary film.
+Of particular interest are the many harmonic languages spanning the nineteenth and twentieth centuries, especially among so-called 'transitional' composers (Scriabin, Schoenberg, Stravinsky, Debussy etc.); I often address these issues through the lens of set-theoretical and pitch-collectional theories.
+I completed all my degrees at Gonville & Caius College.

 Publications